sarahgoodwin93/project2-colourchange-challenge/README.md

 ## Home

-The homepage is a simple design offering a large logo image of the game grid, an enticing description about the game and two large navigation buttons for the instrctions and the game.
+The homepage is a simple design offering a large logo image of the game grid, an enticing description about the game and two large navigation buttons for the instructions and the game.

-A simple design was chosen so that users have a clear action path, either to read the game instrctuion or to so straight to the game play.
+A simple design was chosen so that users have a clear action path, either to read the game instruction or to so straight to the game play.

 It is responsive on both desktop and mobile.